davidandradeduarte/php-fe-interview-sample/README.md

 * XDebug
 * PHPUnit 4.8
 * Composer

-We are using the base Ubuntu 14.04 box from Vagrant.
-If you don't already have it downloaded the Vagrantfile has been configured to do it for you.
-This only has to be done once for each account on your host computer.

 The web root is located in the project directory at `src/` and you can install your files there